zef-dev/convoworks-core/README.md

 * It handles communication layer with connected platforms
 * It highly relies on PSRs and own interface definitions, so it can be used with any PHP application.

+## Beta period

+Please note that the Convoworks is currently in beta phase and it is planned to be released in March 2021.

 ## Overview